codyatucker/codyatucker.github.io/_posts/2019-06-05-youtube-finally.md

 >we will remove content denying that well-documented violent events,
 >like the Holocaust or the shooting at Sandy Hook Elementary, took
 >place.
->

 It's absurd that it's taken so many years for YouTube (and Twitter and Facebook) to finally make a move like this.
 This is basic stuff, yet these companies have spent roughly a decade showing an utter lack of understanding of the effects the rampant spread of misinformation has had on society.
-It's literally lead to survivors being [abused online](https://www.necn.com/entertainment/entertainment-news/Jesse-Hughes-slams-Parkland-shooting-survivors--477949183.html) or in person, and even [killed]().
+It's lead to survivors being [abused online](https://www.necn.com/entertainment/entertainment-news/Jesse-Hughes-slams-Parkland-shooting-survivors--477949183.html) or in person, and even [killed](https://www.theguardian.com/us-news/2017/aug/12/virginia-unite-the-right-rally-protest-violence).

 They should all be ashamed of themselves, and so too should we all for spending our time on their services while this literal tragedy played out before our eyes.